Which Hiking Gear Does Everyone Need?

 A roll of gauze, band-aids, alcohol or hydrogen peroxide and ibuprofen are necessities for any hiking trip.
 Other helpful medical items include eye drops, hand sanitizer, tweezers, antibiotic ointment, over-the-counter anti-diarrhea medicine and hydrocortisone cream for insect stings.

 Beyond Hiking Essentials

 In addition to essential hiking gear, some hikers may want to pack a signaling mirror used to reflect sunlight up to rescue helicopters, lantern lights, extra pairs of socks and binoculars.
+To experience all the great views and see any potential hazards, bringing along prescription glasses or prescription sunglasses is a must for those without perfect vision.
 For hikers who will be able to access radio stations, an emergency radio keeps them informed of news and weather without needing batteries.
 To power an emergency radio, hikers just turn the handle.
 They do this for several minutes until enough power is generated to run the radio.

 Other items that can make a hiking adventure more enjoyable include safety pins, a small journal and pen and decongestant/allergy pills.